 Placement Office.
-The School of Law Placement Office has a full-time director.
-It assists students in obtaining legal employment, although a student's professional future is first and foremost his or her own responsibility.
+The School of Law Placement Office assists students in obtaining legal employment.
+Although the Placement Office's full-time director and staff aid students in all aspects of the job search, a student's professional future is first and foremost his or her own responsibility.
 Students must be willing to devote substantial time to letter writing and interviewing, both on and off campus, to secure employment.